weaveworks/scope/site/plugins.md

 A node contains all the information about the represented object (e.g. host, container, pod, etc.).
 In particular, a node may contain:

 - `latest` - an id-value map containing the latest values.
-As opposed to the values in metrics, these values will not normally change.
+Each id has only one value.
 - `latestControls` - the latest available controls.
 - `metrics` - the collection of metrics to display in the UI.
+Each metric has multiple timestamped values.

 ### Controls
 Controls describe interfaces that expose actions that the user can perform on different objects (e.g. host, container, etc.).